 Depending on your circumstances, your local council may contribute to the cost of homecare or you may have to pay for it yourself.

-What you will contribute depends on your income and savings.
+What you'll contribute depends on your income and savings.
 The council will work this out in a financial assessment.

 If the council is paying for some or all of your homecare, they must give you a care and support plan.